What Is Thai Ginger Chicken?

 Prepare Ingredients:

 - Begin by preparing the ingredients to ensure a smooth cooking process.
-Slice the chicken breast into thin strips to promote even cooking and tender texture.
-Mince the garlic finely to release its robust flavor throughout the dish.
-Julienne the fresh ginger into thin matchstick-sized pieces, allowing it to infuse the stir-fry with its aromatic warmth.
-Slice the onion and bell pepper thinly to maintain their crispness and add vibrant colors to the dish.
+Slice the chicken breast into thin strips .
+Mince the garlic, julienne the fresh ginger into thin matchstick-sized pieces, slice the onion and bell pepper thinly .

 Sauté Aromatics:

 - Heat vegetable oil in a large skillet or wok over medium high heat until shimmering.
-Add the minced garlic and julienned ginger, stirring constantly for about 30 seconds or until they become fragrant.
-This step is crucial as it releases the aromatics' essential oils and flavors, setting the foundation for the dish.
+Add the garlic and ginger, stirring constantly for about 30 seconds or until they become fragrant.

 Cook Chicken:

 - Add the sliced chicken breast to the skillet, spreading it out evenly.
-Stir-fry the chicken strips for 5-7 minutes, stirring frequently to ensure all sides are cooked and no longer pink.
-Adjust the heat as needed to prevent burning while maintaining a steady sizzle.
+Sear for 30 seconds, Stir-fry the chicken strips for 5-7 minutes, stirring frequently to ensure all sides are cooked and no longer pink.
+Adjust the heat as needed to prevent burning.

 Add Vegetables:

-- Introduce the sliced onion and bell pepper into the skillet with the cooked chicken.
+- Add the sliced onion and bell pepper into the skillet with the cooked chicken.
 Continue stir-frying for 3-4 minutes or until the vegetables reach a tender-crisp texture.
-Stirring continuously helps distribute the flavors evenly and ensures the vegetables are cooked just right.

 Seasoning:

-- Pour the soy, oyster, and sugar over the stir-fried mixture.
+- Pour the soy sauce, fish sauce, oyster, and sugar over the stir-fried mixture.
 Stir well to combine, coating all ingredients thoroughly with the savory-sweet sauce.
 Allow the dish to simmer for 2-3 minutes, allowing the flavors to meld together and the sauce to thicken slightly.

 Serve:

 - Transfer the Thai Ginger Chicken (Gai Pad Khing) to a serving platter or individual plates.
-Serve the dish hot over steamed jasmine rice, which absorbs the flavorful sauce.
-Garnish generously with fresh cilantro leaves to add color and a hint of freshness to each serving.
+Serve the dish hot over steamed jasmine rice, garnish generously with fresh cilantro leaves to add color and a hint of freshness to each serving.

 Video